Prepare Yourself: How You Can Beat the SAP ECC to S/4HANA Migration Deadline

 Choose the Best Conversion Strategy

-There is another way businesses gain significant benefits from the SAP HANA migration — the opportunity to modernize on Google Cloud Platform™ (GCP).
-Modernizing legacy applications and adopting cloud-based SAP applications, databases, and technologies on GCP allows organizations to become digital businesses faster and with less risk.
+There is another way businesses gain significant benefits from the SAP HANA migration — the opportunity to modernize on Google Cloud Platform™.
+Modernizing legacy applications and adopting cloud-based SAP applications, databases, and technologies on Google Cloud allows organizations to become digital businesses faster and with less risk.
 Other advantages include:

-- GCP’s smart infrastructure and migration accelerators can help complete an accelerated migration on GCP with less risk.
+- Google Cloud’s smart infrastructure and migration accelerators can help complete an accelerated migration with less risk.

-- GCP solutions on smart infrastructure accelerate the pace of innovation and enable easier integration of SAP applications and data.
+- Google Cloud solutions on smart infrastructure accelerate the pace of innovation and enable easier integration of SAP applications and data.

-- With its five layers of data protection, AI-driven threat detection, and world-class cybersecurity, GCP protects systems, data, and users.
+- With its five layers of data protection, AI-driven threat detection, and world-class cybersecurity, Google Cloud protects systems, data, and users.